ianoxley/ianoxley.github.io/_posts/2017-01-11-migrating-from-octopress-to-jekyll.md

 ---

 I've been running my blog on Octopress for the past 3 years.
-It has served me pretty well.
-But I couldn't shake the feeling that I was running my site on someone else's Jekyll blog, as that - somewhat harshly - is what Octopress essentially is.
+It has served me well.
+But I couldn't shake the feeling that my site was running on someone else's Jekyll blog, as that - somewhat harshly - is what Octopress essentially is.